GuiBo79/CarND-Advanced-Lane-Lines/writeup.md

 ## Writeup - Advanced Lane Lines Projects

-### This writeup contain a description about how was foud the solution for , as well, how the pipeline was coded, advanced lane lines.
+### This writeup contain a description about how was found the solution for advanced lane lines detection as well an explanation about the code.
 ---

 The goals of this project are the following: